-This second year course focuses on the nursing care of the pediatric patient and family unit.
+This course focuses on the nursing care of the pediatric patient and family unit.
 The concepts of growth and development related to the pediatric patient will be examined.
-The course is organized according to the associate degree graduate outcomes of Human Flourishing, Nursing Judgment, Professional Identity, and Spirit of Inquiry with supporting integrating concepts and core values described by the National League for Nursing (NLN).
-Additionally, Quality and Safety Education for Nurses (QSEN) competencies are addressed.
-Students participate in high fidelity simulated patient care scenarios synthesizing knowledge and refining critical thinking skills.
-Emphasis is on the nursing student evolving to the role of the professional nurse and the responsibilities this entails.
-Students concurrently enrolled in the clinical component of NUR 214 where skills in the application of the nursing process are sharpened in managing care of the pediatric patient and family unit.
+Use of evidence-based practice is integrated to provide the student with current trends to apply in clinical reasoning.
+An emphasis is on the nursing student evolving into the role of the professional nurse and the responsibilities this entails.
+The student's application of the nursing process is enhanced in managing care of the pediatric patient and family.